Saigon Shelter for Abused Pets Publishes Special Calendar to Raise Funds | Saigoneer

 Of the more than 12 pets who appear on the calendar, all are past victims of abuse.
 A few dogs were starved or beaten to the point of paralysis, crippling their mobility.
 They were rescued or bought by shelter staff to receive medical treatment.
 After recovery — though, sadly, some damage is irreversible — they become residents at SGT.
 The photoshoot took place last Christmas, so the pets were surrounded by garland, festive trees and sparkling gift boxes.
 At a glance, one might think that the first-time “models” were expertly guided by the photographer to reach the adorable poses.
 However, behind the expressive smiles and rambunctious postures are years of being mistreated by past owners before being rescued.

 Apart from animals that were victims of thievery, at SGT there are also rare breeds of dogs and cats imported from overseas.
-They used to be pampered and loved by owners until they got old and less adorable, or suffered from terminal illness.
+They used to be pampered and loved by owners until they got old and less adorable, or suffered from a terminal illness.
 To cut costs, the owners threw them away.

 To produce the calendar, SGT joined hands with M87STUDIO — the crew had to go through a lot of work and tried to capture the best moments of these unique “models.”
 “Shooting humans is already a challenge; photographing pets is even more challenging.
 Because they were abused, they’re very afraid of strangers, the camera lens and intense lighting.
 So we had to be on our toes to get the best angles,” Uyên Như told Saigoneer of the unprecedented photoshoot.